Mercè Rodoreda: Exile (1938-1972)

 On January 23, 1939, a few months before the defeat of the Republicans, she fled into exile.
 Thinking that the separation would be brief, she left her son with her mother.
 Although she had never participated in politics, she left on the advice of her mother, who feared problems due to collaborative activities with Catalan publications and some left-wing magazines in previous years.
-Along with other intellectuals of the time, she went from Barcelona to Gerona with a bookmobile owned by the Ministry of Culture of the Generalitat of Catalonia, then she followed the path through Mas Perxés, in the municipality of Agullana, until crossing the administrative border by Le Perthus and entered Northern Catalonia on January 30.
+Along with other intellectuals of the time, she went from Barcelona to Gerona with a bookmobile owned by the Ministry of Culture of the Generalitat of Catalonia.
+She then followed the path through Mas Perxés, in the municipality of Agullana, until she crossed the administrative border by Le Perthus and entered Northern Catalonia on January 30.
 After spending the night in Le Boulou, they went to Perpignan; where they spent three days and then traveled to Toulouse by train.

 The war was over, and we had to leave Spain.
 Me, not for nothing, because I had never been in politics, but the fact of having written in Catalan, and for having collaborated in magazines, let's say on the left, etcetera, etcetera.
 And advised by my mother, because I left thinking that after three, four or five months I would return home, but then it became eternal.